Everything Big You Need to Know Before Your Chemical Peel

 A chemical peel does not melt the skin off of your face, but it does remove the superficial layers of skin.
 The peeling that occurs after the chemicals are applied takes place over the course of the following several days, up to one week.
 At the end of the peeling process, you will be left with fresh, new, youthful skin.

-What About After the Peel?
+What About After Your Chemical Peel?

 There are a few things to keep in mind after your chemical peel treatment.
 While you are going through the peeling process, it is important to keep your skin very clean using a very gentle cleanser.
 Keeping your skin clean will help prevent infection.